Broadclough: Broadclough Buildings

 Before Bacup rose in significance and before deafforestation, Broadclough historically sat in the Forest of Rossendale's Newchurch township, being a clough within the Bacup Booth.
-Broadclough Hall at Lower Broadclough was the seat of the Whittaker family, one of the most important families in the Forest of Rossendale, who held the position of Greave of the Forest as a quasi-hereditary title from around 1515.
+Broadclough Hall at Lower Broadclough was the seat of the Whittaker family, one of the most important families in the Forest of Rossendale, who held the position of Greave of the Forest as a quasi-hereditary title from around 1515 and having been associated with Broadclough since at least 1510, when it's recorded that he held a meeting of copyholders.
 Considered the only "ancient hall" in Rossendale, Broadclough Hall was originally built around 1596, with a coach house believed to date from circa 1750 featuring a rare recessed/rebated frontage with veranda.
 The hall had a number of notable visitors including Beatrix Potter and John Wesley.
+There is a date-stone of 1666 on a Tudor arch over the former side door, which is now concealed in a false porch.
+This datestone uses the initials IAW, which are believed to be the initials of John and Agnes Whitaker, where Agnes was Agnes Townley, who brought an injection of money into the family.

-Whilst there is a date-stone of 1666 over the former side door, the present building was built in 1816, being the third hall to be built on the site, although it is likely a building had existed on or near the site previously.
+The present building was built in 1816 following the marriage of James Whitaker and Harriet, the daughter of the merchant John Ormerod of Bankside, Manchester, which had brought new money to the family.
+The existing building is the third hall to be built on the site, although it incorporates elements of the older buildings and it is likely a building had existed on or near the site previous to the first hall being built.

 Whilst many of Broadclough's buildings were built by the Whittakers of Broadclough Hall, a family by the name of Lord grew to become a significant property owner and there are a number of listed buildings within Broadclough that are associated with them, as well as a number of place names (including Lord's Court and Lord's Barn).
 Broadclough Farm, Higher Broadclough Barn and Dikes House Farm have date-stones associated with John Lord, with dates of 1697, 1729 and 1737, whilst Broadclough Mill features a date-stone - with the initials of his namesake descendant - which is dated 1835.
 Furthermore, Broadclough Farm has a stone trough dated 1877 built into a garden wall, although this trough was discovered near the barn and moved to its current location in 1982.

 After over a hundred years of trading and having lost its licence in 1959, in 1971, Broadclough's pub, the Roebuck (opposite Lord's Court), was demolished as part of the Bacup slum clearance, allowing Burnley Road to be straightened.
 Whilst The Roebuck is generally considered to be Broadclough's only pub, some argue the Irwell pub sits at the outer edge of the village.